zhexuanc/lucida-services/lucida/template/python/README.md

-# Template microservice in Python
+# template microservice in Python

-This is a template of microservice built in lucida.
+This is a guide of microservice built in lucida.
 To build your own service, follow the steps below.

 ## Major Dependencies